josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧿_Watch_The_Watchers/📸_street_photography_counter_surveillance.md

 # 📸 History of Street Photography as Counter-Surveillance
-**First created:** 2025-09-27 | **Last updated:** 2025-10-07
+**First created:** 2025-09-27 | **Last updated:** 2025-10-19
-*Moments where the camera was turned back on the secret policeman, shifting street photography into survival and resistance*
+*Moments where the camera was turned back on the secret policeman, shifting street photography into survival and resistance.*

 ---